Ames Department Stores: 1999–2002: Second bankruptcy and demise

-2022–present: False Claims of Revival
+Legacy and revival hoax

-In December 2022, Molyneux Group, who owns the assets of Bradlees Department Stores PLC, announced that Ames Department Stores would be returning after 21 years and will be opening locations in Connecticut once again starting in the Spring of 2023.
+In December 2022, it was reported that Molyneux Group, who purportedly owned the assets of Bradlees Department Stores PLC, announced that Ames Department Stores would be returning after 21 years and will be opening locations in Connecticut once again starting in the Spring of 2023.

 The company posted a new website announcing as such on amesstores.com, the domain which the chain used from 1996 until its bankruptcy in 2002.
 The same month, reporters from WJAR and WVIT investigated the claims of the store's revival, with both reporters noting that they were unable to make contact with anyone involved with Molyneux Group.

 The project is allegedly led by Molyneux Group's American division, Silver Knight Group.
 The website only featured the store's logo and text telling readers that the brand would be returning in spring 2023 and to pay attention to the website for announcements on the first new locations.
 However, some observers have expressed skepticism about the project’s authenticity, with some suggesting that it may be a hoax.

 In September 2023, the site was updated, removing all references to new stores opening or the Spring 2023 timeline, the site simply displayed a statement from the "Board of Directors" referencing a shakeup of the board due to mismanagement and other references to stakeholders and the Ames community.

-In March 2024, Ames announced plans to open new brick-and-mortar stores starting in June 2026, with plans of 35 locations by late 2027.
-All 35 locations will have an Ames Cafe and click & collect services, with select locations having a pharmacy as well.
-Seven distribution centers are also planned to handle deliveries.
+In March 2024, it was reported that Ames announced plans to open new brick-and-mortar stores starting in June 2026, with plans of 35 locations by late 2027, and that all 35 locations would have an Ames Cafe and click and collect services, with select locations having a pharmacy as well; seven distribution centers were also planned to handle deliveries.

 At this time, the Providence Journal found no evidence that Cross Moline Ventures or Molyneux Group ever existed, and that the spokesperson, Shannon de Molyneux, also does not appear to be a real person.

 An Instagram post later claimed that Cross Moline Ventures was rebranding as "Silver Knight Group."
 There is no evidence that this company or anyone supposedly associated with it exists, either.